 The job of Bedford Borough's Health and Wellbeing Board is to improve the health and wellbeing of people living in Bedford Borough and reduce inequalities in health, by leading joined-up working with our partners in health and care and our communities themselves.
-The Health and Wellbeing Board brings together those who commission local services across the NHS, public health, adult social care and children's services with elected councillors and Healthwatch representatives.
+The Health and Wellbeing Board brings together leaders from the NHS, public health, adult social care, and children's services with elected councillors and Healthwatch representatives.